“And whoever compels you to go one mile, go with him two.” Matthew 5:41

-The Jewish man says he would indeed give the soldier his house and all his wealth, but he only said this knowing he didn’t have either one to give.
+The Jewish man says he would indeed give the soldier his house and all his wealth, but he only said this knowing he had neither one to give.
 But when asked about his coat, the one thing he did have, the man says he would not give it.
 Certainly not to a Roman.
 His greed, insecurity, and lack of compassion kept him from being generous.

-This is not the heart of God, and that’s exactly Jesus’ point.
+This is not the heart of God, and that is exactly Jesus’ point.

 Here, the man is obeying the law and carrying the Roman soldier’s pack.
-He’s doing what is expected of him.
-But he’s only doing the minimum.
+He’s doing what is expected of him, but he is only doing the minimum.
 When asked to go above and beyond the law, the man flat-out refuses.

 We cannot say we are obeying God on the one hand and yet blatantly ignore His other commands.
 It is not our place to pick and choose.
 Truly faithful obedience to God reflects the heart we have and our love for Him, and we show that by our behavior and attitude toward others.

 Colossians 3:23 says we should do everything as if we are doing it directly for the Lord.
-It doesn’t matter how you feel about someone, whether they are your enemy or not.
-God says we treat everyone the same, with kindness, forgiveness, patience, peace, generosity, and self-control (Galatians 5:22-23) just like we would for God.
+It does not matter how you feel about someone, whether they are your enemy or not.
+God says we treat everyone the same–with kindness, forgiveness, patience, peace, generosity, and self-control (Galatians 5:22-23), just like we would for God.
 In fact, God says we should do it for our enemies most especially, which is what Matthew 5:38-42 is all about.

 Jesus’ third illustration here in verse 41 is one that should hit home for us.

-It’s one thing to tolerate being hurt by an enemy or even an angry friend or (ex)spouse.
+It is one thing to tolerate being hurt by an enemy, an angry friend, or perhaps a (ex)spouse.
 It also might be easy to simply give away our shirt or coat, especially if it means that person will go away.
-And to carry your enemy’s pack out of compulsion might be bearable so long as it’s only one mile.
+And to carry your enemy’s pack out of compulsion might be bearable so long as it is only one mile.
 But for most of us, to carry an enemy’s pack for two miles is altogether different.
 Nevertheless, God commands us to do it.

 Going the extra mile not only shows forgiveness to our enemy, it also shows compassion.
 It is evidence of God’s love and forgiveness working in us, which we, in turn, show others.
 We pour out our love for God onto others, and in doing so, we become living examples of the Gospel.

-I love the old saying from the 1980s, “What Would Jesus Do?”
+You may remember the old saying from the 1980s, “What Would Jesus Do?”
 That’s a great barometer when we encounter an enemy.
 In this case, would Jesus carry His enemy’s pack an extra mile?
 You bet He would.
-In fact, He would carry it all the way to the cross, into the grave, and back out again, which He did.
+In fact, He would carry it all the way to the cross, into the grave, and back out again.

 Forgiveness Can Change the World